Tutorial¶

 These controls are essential in song mode.
 Not only do these controls let you choose which part of the song you are play back, but the loop controls also act as a "selection" in the song: there are many operations in RP-8 that perform an operation only on the bars contained in the current loop.

 TASK: Since we are starting a new song, let's set our loop to start at bar 1 and be either 4 or 8 bars long.
 It's okay to start at bar 1 even if we think we might want to add an introduction, since RP-8's editing tools provide ways to move bars around later.
-If you forget which control is loop start and which is loop length, you can turn on tooltips with t for a reminder.
+If you forget which control is loop start and which is loop length, you can turn on tooltips with t

-Copy A Loop From Pattern Mode
+Copy A Loop From Pattern Mode¶

 You've probably noticed that, in song mode, all your sound edits from pattern mode have been lost.
 Instead of recreating them manually, let's copy them over.
 You'll that there are copy/paste buttons not just on each device, but also near the top of the screen: